 It is strongly recommended that you export your video as an MP4.
 Doing so will reduce the size of your video file and therefore the amount of time required to upload it.

-If you have already exported your video file in another format, this article will explain clearly how to use the open-source Handbrake software to easily convert it to MP4.
+If you have already exported your video file in another format, press this link to read an article that will explain how to use the open-source Handbrake software to convert it to MP4.